Be a positive force in middle school students' learning.

 In our middle school education program, designed for career changers and others, you'll obtain the skills and knowledge needed to teach this exciting age group.

-You'll choose one of seven licensure tracks and take courses with that content area in mind.
+Choose one of seven licensure tracks and take courses with that content area in mind.
 You'll study adolescent development from physical, cultural, and psychological perspectives.
 Examine learning through a social justice lens, to discover how schools can best serve the needs of all middle school students.
 Learn how to design curriculum and learning environments and use effective classroom management strategies.

 Upon completion, you’ll graduate from New England's premier university for teacher preparation knowing you have the degree you need to land the career you're passionate about.
 That's because employers in Massachusetts prefer to hire Lesley graduates, saying that they are best prepared to enter the classroom on day one.

 Select one of seven tracks, all leading to Initial teacher licensure.
-Please note that English, History, and Social Sciences licenses span grades 5-12, as of July, 2019.

 - English (5–12)

 - Mathematics/Science (5–8)